Francisco Perrotin and Maria Amaro

 Marriage of Francisco Perrotín and María Amaro

-from Veracruz.
-The present act was read to them, with which all agreed and signed and sworn = Ag.
+The present act was read to them, with which all agreed and signed and sworn. = Ag.
 Portas Ariza = Francisco Perrotín = María Amaro, = Felix B. Marín, Francisco Salaz, F.P.
 Carmona.